-The internal audit activity will adhere with the mission statement of IAD and the mandatory elements of the International Professional Practices Framework issued by the Institute of Internal Auditors (IIA), including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards, and the Definition of Internal Auditing.
-This mandatory guidance constitutes principles of the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of the internal audit activity's performance.
-The International Professional Practices' Implementation Guidance and Supplemental Guidance by the IIA will also be used as reference for operations.
-In addition, the internal audit activity will adhere to the Bank's relevant policies and procedures, other supplemental standards issued by regulatory authorities/government agencies, as well as with the relevant code of ethics, and the internal audit activity's standard operating procedures manual.
+The internal audit function will adhere to the purpose statement of IAD and the Global Internal Audit Standards (the 'Standards')1 issued by the Institute of Internal Auditors (IIA), which includes the five domains covering the (1) Purpose of Internal Auditing, (2) Ethics and Professionalism, (3) Governing the Internal Audit Function, (4) Managing the Internal Audit Function, and (5) Performing Internal Audit Services; together with the corresponding 15 principles and 52 standards.
+This mandatory guidance constitutes principles of the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of the internal audit function's performance.
+The Standards' Considerations for Implementation and Examples of Evidence of Conformance issued by the IIA will also be used as reference for operations.
+In addition, the internal audit function will adhere to the Bank's relevant policies and procedures, other supplemental standards issued by regulatory authorities/ government agencies, as well as with the relevant code of ethics, and the internal audit function's standard operating procedures manual.